 - These are not classified as statutory rights.

 - The drag-along rights come to the limelight when there are investment negotiations in place between minority and majority shareholders.

-- The majority of stakeholders have to provide advance notice on the exercise of drag-along rights to the minority stakeholders which is to be done within the governing guidelines of shareholder agreements.
+- The majority of stakeholders have to provide advance notice on the exercise of drag-along rights to the minority stakeholders, which is to be done within shareholder agreements’ governing guidelines.

 This is a guide to Drag-Along Rights.
 Here we discuss the types and components along with advantages and disadvantages.
 You may also look at the following articles to learn more –